Investor behavior

 May 14, 2024

-A line chart that shows how market expectations track trailing market returns.
-It is based on the Vanguard Investor Expectations Survey, a bi-monthly survey of approximately 2,000 Vanguard personal and 401(k) investors.
+Source: The Vanguard Investor Expectations Survey, a bimonthly survey of approximately 2,000 Vanguard personal and 401(k) investors.
 This survey has run every other month (February, April, June, August, October, and December) since February 2017.
-Data are for the period February 28, 2017 to June 30, 2023.
-The results show that as trailing returns dropped from 5.8% in February 2020 to –1.2% in April 2020, expected returns dropped from 6.4% to 2.2%.
-In addition, expected returns were a modest 0.6% in October 2022 when trailing returns were –19.0%.
+Data are for the period February 28, 2017, to June 30, 2023.
+Past performance is no guarantee of future returns.
+The performance of an index is not an exact representation of any particular investment, as you cannot invest directly in an index.

-This chart is an analysis of a random sample of about 100,000 Vanguard investors who initiated a position in Vanguard Total Stock Market ETF (VTI) between January 1, 2018, and December 31, 2022.
-Performance groupings are rounded to the nearest whole percentage number; i.e., the 0% cohort comprises those who realized returns between –0.4% and 0.4%.
-The results show that those in the 0% cohort have the highest probability of selling at 0.30% followed by cohorts in positive territory, which range from 0.23% to 0.26%.
-For cohorts in negative territory, the probability of selling was generally lower, ranging from 0.17% to 0.24%.
+Source: Analysis of a random sample of about 100,000 Vanguard investors who initiated a position in Vanguard Total Stock Market ETF (VTI) between January 1, 2018, and December 31, 2022.
+The Vanguard calculations use asset price data from Morningstar, Inc. Performance groupings are rounded to the nearest whole percentage number; i.e., the 0% cohort comprises those who realized returns between –0.4% and 0.4%.

 Contributor